frobertpixto/MegaCalc1/README.md

 - Implement Algo delegates to show progress, duration
 - Implement Cancel
 - Improve UI to something like Neumorphic
-- Refactor code using CLean Architecture Structure
+- Refactor code using Clean Architecture Structure
 - Implement Accessibility features with SwiftUI
+- Add Unit tests for Algos

 ### Bugs
 - No known issues...

 ### Notes
-- Async/Await is is not supported on MacOS < 12
+- Async/Await is is not supported on MacOS < 12.
+SO not using it as I want to support Big Sur (11.6)

 ## MegaCalc - Almost infinite Integer Calculator